TheCarsonWest/nerd-emoji/apush/people/Chester A. Arthur.md

 **Civil Service Reform:**

-* Arthur's support for the Pendleton Act marked a significant step in reforming the spoils system and promoting meritocratic government.
+* Arthur's support for the Pendleton Act marked a significant step in reforming the [[Spoils System]] and promoting meritocratic government.
 * It helped to reduce corruption and improve the efficiency of the civil service.

 **Chinese Exclusion:**